Brock-Denton/urlsummarizer/README.md

 # urlsummarizer
 Automates fetching, summarizing, and categorizing content from a list of URLs.

-There are too many click-bait articles.
-Copy and paste the URL into a Google sheet to get a convenient summary to see if you want to read more.
+Have too many interesting articles to read?
+Copy and paste the URL into a Google Sheet to get a convenient summary, helping you decide if you want to dive deeper into the content.

 ![overview](https://github.com/Brock-Denton/urlsummarizer/blob/main/url.png)